enkidevs/curriculum/CSS/Drawing/css-pseudo-elements.md

 *Pseudo elements* are used in CSS to style specified parts of an element.

-By using `::first-letter` pseudo element we can style the first letter of a text.
-For example we can style the first letter of all `<p>` elements:
+The `::first-letter` pseudo element styles the first letter of any text element.
+For example, we can style the first letter of all `<p>` elements:

 ```
 p::first-letter{